Afruz Amighi

 Afruz Amighi (born 1974; Persian: افروز عمیقی) is an Iranian-born American sculptor and installation artist.
-Her work has been exhibited in the United States, London and in the Middle East.
+Her work has been exhibited in the United States, Europe and in the Middle East.
 She is based in Brooklyn, New York.

 Early life

-Amighi was born in 1974 in Tehran, Iran, to a Jewish American mother and a Zoroastrian Iranian father.
+Amighi was born in 1974 in Tehran, Iran, to a Jewish-American mother and a Zoroastrian-Iranian father.
 She was raised in New York City.

-Amighi graduated from Barnard College with a B.A. degree in 1997 in political science; before completing an M.F.A. degree in 2007 at New York University.
+In 1997, Amighi graduated from Barnard College with a BA in political science.
+In 2007, she completed an MFA degree at New York University.

 Career

-In 2009, she was awarded the Jameel Prize for Middle Eastern contemporary art by the Victoria and Albert Museum in London.
-In 2011, she received the fellowship in sculpture by the New York Foundation for the Arts.

-In 2013, her work was exhibited at the 55th Venice Biennale.
-Amighi's art is in the collections of the Metropolitan Museum of Art, the Houston Museum of Fine Art, the Victoria and Albert Museum, The Newark Museum of Art, and the Devi Foundation, and others.
+In 2013, Amighi's work was exhibited at the 55th Venice Biennale.

 In 2017, a series of Amighi's feminist sculptures were presented at the Sophia Contemporary Gallery, London.

-In 2018, the Frist Art Museum in Nashville, presented her first one-person museum exhibition.
+In 2018, the Frist Art Museum in Nashville, presented her first solo museum exhibition.

-She served as artist-in-residence in partnership with the Intersections program at the Department of Art and Art History at the University of Hawai’i at Manoa.
+Amighi was the artist-in-residence in partnership with the Intersections program at the Department of Art and Art History at the University of Hawai’i at Manoa.

+Awards

+Amighi has received several awards and fellowships including: